 Around three months back, she had mothered three cubs with Bhairav.
 Laxmi had been rearing them lovingly and the overly mischievous trio – two females and a male – was coming up beautifully.
 Laxmi loved watching them bask around in the sun and scramble up all over her body.
 She was a doting mother and intended to bring them up as the finest lions of the pride.

 But everything changed in that one day.
 That one, dreadful day.

 A fully-grown male lion from the opposing territory had come charging into their pack one morning and caught Bhairav off-guard as he slept.
 The rival lion – with a massive and sinewy build – had come with the clear intention of overthrowing Bhairav and take over as the leader of the pride.

 He was shrewd, the rival.
 He must have been tracking this pride for days and knew well who the children of Bhairav were.
+They were the only cubs in the pride at present and the rival lion had to wipe them off.
 The triplets had been cowering behind Laxmi as the rival was savagely taking down their father.
 Laxmi, who had been paralyzed with fear, now realized that the lion was charging towards her.

 She desperately tried to frisk her cubs away, but it was too late.
 The rival sprang up on her from behind and with a fierce swipe from his powerful paw, broke her left shoulder.
 Laxmi watched in terror as the male lion advanced towards her helpless cubs.
 They quailed with fear, looking for a way to escape the approaching beast.
 But the little ones had no chance.